Homeless Children & Youth ( McKinney-Vento Homeless Education Act)

 McKinney-Vento Homeless Education

-children and youth who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings;
+- Living in public or private places not designed for or ordinarily used as regular sleeping accommodations for human beings;

 - Living in cars, parks, public spaces, abandoned buildings, substandard housing, transportation stations or similar settings;